influxdata/telegraf/plugins/outputs/stackdriver/README.md

 # Stackdriver Output Plugin

 This plugin writes to the [Google Cloud Stackdriver API](https://cloud.google.com/monitoring/api/v3/) and requires [authentication](https://cloud.google.com/docs/authentication/getting-started) with Google Cloud using either a service account or user credentials.
+See the [Stackdriver documentation](https://cloud.google.com/stackdriver/pricing#stackdriver_monitoring_services) for details on pricing.

 Requires `project` to specify where Stackdriver metrics will be delivered to.